sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-where/README.md

 ## Watch Out!

+* String comparisons in SQL must be done with single quotes
 * Don't forget the semicolon in SQL statements
 * Columns that you use in your `WHERE` clause do not have to also be in your `SELECT` clause. `SELECT` what you want to see in the result, use `WHERE` to determine what to filter on.